 Extreme Reach is committed to protecting your data in compliance with the General Data Protection Regulations (GDPR).
 Extreme Reach is the processor or controller of data collected from our AdBridge platform.
 Our Data Privacy Officer can be contacted at email@example.com.

 Should you have any issues with how we handle your data, we request that you contact us first so that we can make every effort to address your concerns.
 You also have the right to lodge a complaint with a supervisory authority.

 Your consent is the legal basis for collecting and processing your data.
-We store and process data in the United States, Canada and/or the UK

 We store and process data in the United States, Canada and the UK, depending on your location.